Precision Enhancement in Transient Quantum Thermometry:Cold-Probe Bias and Its Removal: Preliminaries

-Before proceeding to the non Markovian dynamics, we first analyze the Markovian scenario in the next section and show that, for Markovian dynamics, initially colder probes are necessary and sufficient to achieve enhanced precision at transient times.
+Before proceeding to the non-Markovian dynamics, we first analyze the Markovian scenario in the next section.
+We show that, under Markovian dynamics, initially colder probes are both necessary and sufficient to achieve enhanced precision at transient times.
 The detailed analysis is presented below.